Share →

 AAD Analogue tape recorder used during session recording and subsequent mixing and/or editing; digital tape recorder used during mastering (transcription).

-Now, I know there’s some sort of Kabbalistic code in here, but I can’t decipher it.
+Now, surely there’s some sort of Kabbalistic code in here, but who can decipher it?
 Maybe the answer is just pi.

 Leave a Reply